Artificial surfaces for Hockey Pitches

-There are a number of surface options available for hockey pitches, with a large number of manufacturers providing products for each surface type.
+There are a number of surface options available for hockey pitches, with a large number of manufacturers offering a range products for each surface type.

 Sand filled surface

-A turf surface of woven, tufted or knitted synthetic material fully supported or stabilised by the addition of filling material to the full depth of the pile to help maintain its height.
-The height of this artificial surface is the highest of the options outlined on this page.
-We include within our design a top quality material with well-rounded particles that means your pitch has adequate drainage at all times.
+A hardwearing turf surface of woven, tufted or knitted synthetic material fully supported or stabilised by the addition of sand infill to the full depth of the turf pile to help maintain its height.
+Not as aesthetically pleasing as the other surface types, sand filled turf provides a good all-round surface type.

 Sand dressed surface